LGBTQ rights in Papua New Guinea

-Lesbian, gay, bisexual, and transgender (LGBT) people in Papua New Guinea face legal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Papua New Guinea face legal challenges not experienced by non-LGBTQ residents.
 Male same-sex sexual activity is illegal, punishable by up to 14 years' imprisonment.
 The law is rarely enforced, but arrests still do happen, having occurred in 2015 and 2022.
 There are no legal restrictions against lesbian sex in the country.

-Attitudes towards LGBT people are greatly influenced by Christian churches, as a majority of Papua New Guineans are Christian.
+Attitudes towards LGBTQ people are greatly influenced by Christian churches, as a majority of Papua New Guineans are Christian.
 Historically, gay men had certain societal roles.
 They would take on traditional female roles such as cooking and would participate with women in traditional festivals.
-However, some tribes were observed to have practiced ritual homosexuality, such as the Etoro, Kaluli, and Sambia peoples.
+Some tribes were observed to have practiced ritual homosexuality, such as the Etoro, Kaluli, and Sambia peoples.

-A lot of the attitudes towards LGBT people are also influenced by Australia's early occupation of Papua New Guinea.
+A lot of the attitudes towards LGBTQ people are also influenced by Australia's early occupation of Papua New Guinea.
 The Australian criminal law, originally derived from the Queensland Criminal Code created during British colonization, was extended to Papua New Guinea.
 Despite the Australian states starting to decriminalize same-sex sexual activity in 1975, Papua New Guinea retained this provision due to gaining independence in the same year, resulting in the continued criminalization of such activity there.

-In the 21st century, LGBT people tend to be more tolerated and accepted in coastal areas than in the New Guinea Highlands.
+In the 21st century, LGBTQ people tend to be more tolerated and accepted in coastal areas than in the New Guinea Highlands.
+As of 2024, there is no legal recognition of transgender or gender-diverse identities.

 Terminology

 The words "lesbian", "gay", "bisexual" and "transgender" tend to carry heavy stigma in Papua New Guinea.

-In recent years, the Tok Pisin word palopa (reportedly derived from the name of American singer Jennifer Lopez, who is popular among LGBT Papua New Guineans) has been used by transgender Papua New Guineans to refer to a cultural and traditional third gender.
+In recent years, the Tok Pisin word palopa (reportedly derived from the name of American singer Jennifer Lopez, who is popular among LGBTQ Papua New Guineans) has been used by transgender Papua New Guineans to refer to a cultural and traditional third gender.
 Similarly, the Sambia people recognise a traditional third gender: kwolu-aatmwol (literally male thing transforming into female thing).

 In Motu, the word gelegele refers to a gay man.